 Shareholders with 3% or more of the voting rights or issued shares can demand to inspect or copy the accounting books and materials (Article 433, Companies Act).
-These shareholders fall into the category of a corporate insider.
+These shareholders are classed as corporate insiders.

-If a corporate insider becomes aware of a material fact about the listed company when exercising its inspection rights, the corporate insider cannot purchase, sell, assign or acquire for value any security of the listed company, until the material fact has been made public (Article 166.1(2), FIEL).
+If a corporate insider becomes aware of a material fact about a listed company when exercising its inspection rights, the corporate insider cannot purchase, sell, assign or acquire for value any security of the listed company, until the material fact has been made public (Article 166.1(2), FIEL).